jamie-jones/motherland-fs-quiz/README.md

 Background image: https://fanart.tv/fanart/tv/364047/tvposter/motherland-fort-salem-5e76aea3368a1.jpg / https://fanart.tv/series/364047/motherland-fort-salem/

 GoogleFonts was used.
 Bootstrap was used.
 React and Node are all used.
 Prop-types was used: This is used to document the intended types of properties to components.

+react-copy-to-clipboard library was used

+fontAwesome was used for the share icon